New Bathroom Cost

 Factors that could increase the length of time it takes to complete your full bathroom refurbishment can include:

-• Late deliveries of necessary supplies.
+• Late deliveries of supplies.

 I need my 3m x 3m bathroom renovating.
-The whole thing needs removing and new bath, sink, and toilet installed along with tiling.
+The whole thing needs removing and a new bath, sink, and toilet installed along with tiling.
 How long should I expect it to take?

 "Depends on how many men you throw at it, and what the state of the walls are once everything is stripped out.
-Obviously much quicker with two people, but then you start falling over each other in a small space.
+Obviously, it's much quicker with two people, but then you start falling over each other in a small space.
 It's much easier if you can go away for a week so that the contractor can get the bulk of it done."

 Bathroom Renovation Supply Costs